Pylons/colander/docs/basics.rst

 The *description* of a schema node is metadata about a schema node that can be used by higher-level systems.
 By default, it is empty.

-The *schema_order* of a schema node is an integer which defines its ultimate order position within its parent node.
+The *insert_before* of a schema node is a string:  if supplied, it names a sibling defined by a superclass for its parent node; the current node will be inserted before the named node.
 It is not useful unless a mapping schema is inherited from another mapping schema, and you need to control the ordering of the resulting nodes.